 Bishops Bay Country Club.
 Optional golf tournament: 11 am.
-Reception: 5 pm.
+Cocktail party: 5 pm.
 Concert: 6 pm.
 Picnic: 7 pm

 This charity event benefits the Madison Symphony Orchestra's youth education programs.
-You get cocktails, a picnic dinner in an idyllic setting, and a concert of light classics featuring members of the MSO and conductor John DeMain.
-What's not to like?
+You get hors d'oeuvres and cocktails, a picnic dinner in an idyllic setting, and a concert of light classics featuring members of the MSO and conductor John DeMain.